 The Institute provides legal services to students through a partnership with the Community Service Society of New York (CSS).
-Ellen Piris Perez, an attorney from CSS, offer a wide range of legal support, including leading “Know Your Rights” workshops and helping students on understand and correct errors on their RAP sheets.
+Ellen Piris Perez, an attorney from CSS, offers a wide range of legal support, including leading “Know Your Rights” workshops and helping students understand and correct errors on their RAP sheets.

-For more information, or to make an appointment, all Institute participants can contact Ellen Piris Perez at firstname.lastname@example.org.
+For more information or to make an appointment, all Institute participants can contact Ellen Piris Perez at firstname.lastname@example.org.

-CSS also operates a free legal hotline for New Yorkers with conviction histories and/or past criminal justice system involvement who need legal support.
+CSS also operates a free legal hotline for New Yorkers with conviction histories or past criminal justice system involvement who need legal support.
 The hotline is open Monday through Friday from 9am to 5pm and can be reached at (646) 759-8088.
 Click here to learn more.

 Working with Institute participants, Ellen: